Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 - The Notes & Bibliography system uses notes (footnotes, endnotes, or both) and a bibliography.
 It is used in history, literature, and the arts.

 - The Author-Date system uses parenthetical references in the text and a bibliography.
 It is used in the sciences and social sciences.

-At UMW, Notes-Bibliography tends to be the more popular of the two systems, so some professors may use "Chicago style" or "Chicago/Turabian" as shorthand for "Chicago Notes-Bibliography System."
+At UMW, Notes & Bibliography is the more popular of the two systems, so some instructors may use "Chicago style" or "Chicago/Turabian" as shorthand for "Chicago Notes-Bibliography System."
 Consult your instructor as to which version of Chicago is preferred for your class.